SpongePowered/SpongeDocs/source/plugin/data/customdata.rst

 .. note::

-    Data Provider's are completely optional, if your data does not require one then don't use one
+    Data Providers are completely optional, if your data does not require one then don't use one

 .. tip::